tomotochi/tabmark/packages/vscode/README.md

 1. Open a `*.table.md` file in VS Code
 2. The file will automatically open in the Tabmark DataGrid editor
 3. Use "Export to CSV" or "Import from CSV" commands from the command palette to convert data

+## Cursor note

+In Cursor, the editor title button may not appear even though it is available in VS Code.
+You can still run **Tabmark: Open as DataGrid** from the command palette or via right-click in the editor.

 ## Development